 Seriously, it is so fast, that sometimes, I don’t even remember that I am connected to a VPN.

-Best value for money VPN for Dubai and the UAE – NordVPN
+The best cheap VPN for Dubai and the UAE – NordVPN

 Price for 1 month – 11.95USD